Utah Upcoming Oil and Gas Lease Sales

 • General habitat for greater sage-grouse including brood and winter habitat

-• Crucial fawning habitat for pronghorn (Alternatives A and C only)
+• Crucial fawning habitat for pronghorn and crucial calving habitat for elk

 • Wildlands conflicts identified:

-• Lands identified by the Bureau of Land Management and conservation organizations as having wilderness characteristics (Lower Bitter Creek)
+• Lands identified as having wilderness characteristics by the Bureau of Land Management and by conservation organizations

-• Lands proposed for Wilderness protection by the U.S. Congress (Lower Bitter Creek and Sunday School Canyon)
+• Lands proposed for Wilderness Designation by the U.S. Congress in the Americas Red Rock Wilderness Act

-• Protests on the proposed Utah Third Quarter (Q3) 2025 Lease Sale must be received by Monday, August 18, 2025.
-There is important information on how to protest on the Utah 2025 Third Quarter Oil and Gas Competitive Lease Sale ePlanning website and in the Sale Notice (pdf document) with additional information in the Press Release and on the Utah Oil and Gas Lease Sales Web Page.
+• The Sale Notice and updated Draft Environmental Assessment (EA) for the March 2026 oil and gas lease sale is now available.
+This started a 30-day comment period.
+The comment period closes Monday, March 2, 2026.
+The sale is scheduled to occur on March 31, 2026.
+There is important information about how to protest on the There is important information on how to protest on the Utah 2026 First Quarter Oil and Gas Competitive Lease Sale ePlanning website and in the Sale Notice that can be downloaded from that site.
+There is additional information in the Press Release and on the Utah Oil and Gas Lease Sales Web Page.

-• According to the announcement and documents, Utah Bureau of Land Management is proposing to offer 15 parcels/19,014.39 acres in Sanpete and Uintah Counties in the Richfield and Vernal Field Offices.
+• According to the website and documents, the Bureau is proposing to offer 57 parcels / 68,632.20 acres in Grand, San Juan, and Uintah County in the Moab, Monticello, and Vernal Field Offices.

 • Rocky Mountain Wild has prepared a screen showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values.